Hammetschwand Elevator: History

+Built by hotel and railway businessmen Franz Josef Bucher and Josef Durrer, who also constructed the nearby Bürgenstock Resort, it was the first of its type in Switzerland when first opened in 1905.

 The original lift operated at a speed of 1 m/s and took nearly three minutes to reach the summit of the Hammetschwand, carrying up to eight people in its wooden and zinc-plated cab.
 In 1935, the lift's speed was increased to 2.7 m/s and the cab was replaced with a lighter metal construction.
-At this time it was not only the highest public external elevator in Europe, but also the fastest elevator in the world.

-The filigrain, metal lattice tower has a surface area of 2 × 2 m, is 118 m high and is located on a 44 m high rock pit.
+The filigrain metal lattice tower has a surface area of 2 × 2 m, is 118 m high and is located on a 44 m high rock pit.
 The elevator entrance, the engine room and the first 14 m of the pit are within the mountain, while the next 30 m of the shaft extend into the open air, offering a view of Lake Lucerne.
 At the top station of Hammetschwand (1132 m above sea level), there are panoramic views of the lake and the Alps.

+The lift was refurbished in 1991–1992, and had its speed increased to 3.15 m/s, now reaching the summit in under a minute.
+The current lift was built and opened by the Schindler Group.